nurpax/blog/posts/sqlite-simple-benchmarking.md

 ## Next steps

-There are still many areas that would benefit from further
+There are still many areas that would need further analysis:
-benchmarking:

-* Use more columns in result sets
+* Use more columns in the result set
-* Use other column types than Int's
+* Use other column types than `Int`s
 * Per-query overhead

-I expect especially per-query overhead to be an important metric for web applications.
+I expect low per-query overhead to be particularly important for web applications.
 The typical usage in web apps would be that a single page load performs several queries with relatively low number of rows returned by each query.

 Thanks to [Emmanuel Surleau](https://github.com/Emm), [Irene Knapp](https://github.com/IreneKnapp) and [Joey